This is an accordion element with a series of buttons that open and close related content panels.

 Tips for Succeeding at an Intensive Language Program

 Do the work – Whether face-to-face or online, SASLI is a lot of work.
 This summer’s typical workload consists of 4 hours of class time and another 4 hours of homework and review.
 The review time is critical for solidifying the concepts you cover in class.
+Still, give yourself some “me time” every day, even if it’s just an hour and get plenty of rest.

 Make a Plan – Make a plan for individual or group study time!
-During your synchronous classes or while doing homework, note what strategies or approaches aren’t working and reach out to your peers and instructors to address those challenges.
+During synchronous classes or while doing homework, note what strategies or approaches aren’t working and reach out to your peers and instructors to address those challenges.
 Think about the script, reading aloud, asking questions, drills, conjugating new verbs, and the various activities and bits of information you’re engaging.

-- access to Canvas
+- Canvas

-Canvas login: https://canvas.wisc.edu/
+- Canvas login: https://canvas.wisc.edu/

-Canvas student guide: https://community.canvaslms.com/docs/DOC-10701-canvas-student-guide-table-of-contents
+- Canvas student guide: https://community.canvaslms.com/docs/DOC-10701-canvas-student-guide-table-of-contents

 OPI Familiarization Resources